Funkie777/Weekly-Meal-Planner/README.md

 ## How to Use

 1. **Open the file**: Simply open `meal-planner.html` or `index.html` in any web browser
-2. **Generate a week**: Click "Generate New Week" to get 4 random dinner meals
+1. **Generate a week**: Click “Generate New Week” to get 4 random dinner meals
-3. **Select meals**: Use checkboxes to select which recipes you want
+1. **Select meals**: Use checkboxes to select which recipes you want
-4. **Download options**:
+1. **Download options**:
 - **Download All Recipes**: Get all 4 recipes as separate PNG images
 - **Download Selected**: Get only checked recipes as PNG images
 - **Download Grocery List**: Get the shopping list as a PNG image
-5. **Upload to meal planner**: Save images to iPhone and upload to your preferred meal planning app
+1. **Upload to meal planner**: Save images to iPhone and upload to your preferred meal planning app

 ## Download Features

 Each downloaded recipe image includes:

 - Meal name and day number
 - Calories and protein per serving
 - Full ingredient list (serves 2)
 - Step-by-step cooking method

 Shopping list image includes:

 - All ingredients organized by department
 - Total number of meals
 - Average calories per meal

 ## Meals Included

-The planner includes 15 different meals:
+The planner includes 16 different meals:

 - Garlic Butter Chicken with Roast Potatoes
 - Beef Stir-Fry with Rice Noodles
-- Baked Salmon with Sweet Potato and Greens
+- Baked Salmon with Sweet Potato and Greens (only salmon dish)
 - Pork Chops with Mash and Green Beans
 - Turkey and Vegetable Stir-Fry
 - Chicken Fajita Bowl with Rice
 - Beef Mince with Couscous
-- Pan-Fried Sea Bass with New Potatoes
+- Lemon Herb Chicken with Roasted Vegetables
 - Lamb Kofta with Greek Salad
 - Prawn and Chorizo Paella
 - Thai Green Curry with Chicken
-- Mediterranean Baked Cod
+- Sirloin Steak with Chips and Peppercorn Sauce
 - Spicy Sausage Pasta
 - Teriyaki Salmon with Noodles
+- Chicken Tikka Masala with Rice
 - Chicken Shawarma with Flatbread

 ## Technical Details